LGBTQ Youth Mental Health Challenges

 - Substance Abuse: Lack of family support results in a majority of youth taking to substance abuse (alcohol or recreational drugs) to overcome negative emotional states which is a maladaptive coping strategy ultimately resulting in harmful addictions.

-- Suicidal tendency: With lack of acceptance, insecurity about future, feeling undesirable or unwanted, economic challenges may drive one to suicide.
+- Suicidal tendency: With lack of acceptance, insecurity about the future, feeling undesirable or unwanted, and economic challenges may drive one to suicide.